itsasimiqbal/itsasimiqbal.github.io/README.md

   </a>at Cambridge, Massachusetts.
 I worked on predicting neural responses in primate visual cortex through performance optimized deep neural networks.
 </p>

-<p> From 2013 to 2014, I worked as a Research Assistant with <a href="http://www.chen-lab.org/index.html" style="color:#253494">Prof. Jerry Chen</a> and <a href="https://www.hifo.uzh.ch/en/research/helmchen.html" style="color:#253494">Prof. Fritjof Helmchen</a> at Brain Research Institute,
+<p> From 2013 to 2014, I worked as a Research Assistant in <a href="https://www.hifo.uzh.ch/en/research/helmchen.html" style="color:#253494">Prof. Fritjof Helmchen's lab</a> at the Brain Research Institute,
   <a href="http://hifo.uzh.ch/"><img src="https://www.logolynx.com/images/logolynx/8d/8d76c0d2be0c548466bb3180b9caa83a.jpeg" width="110" height="25" />
   </a>.
 I worked on developing algorithms to analyse whisker detection in mouse somatosensory tasks through LeapMotion device.
 </p>